 SKIRT, although seen as a fine-dining restaurant by many, actually wants to be known as a casual steakhouse located in faraway Sentosa island.
 Their core philosophy is simple: use the finest sustainable produce and cook ingredients simply to preserve its natural flavours.

-Stepping into SKIRT (or even W Hotel for that matter) sort of brings you to another world.
-Upholstery and lines of golden hues, modern overhead installations all greet you in this magnificently designed restaurant.
+Stepping into SKIRT (or even W Singapore for that matter) sort of brings you to another world.
+Upholstery with lines of golden hues, modern overhead installations depicting organic elements like horns and feathers all greet you in this magnificently designed restaurant.

 Dry aging has to be controlled in specific temperatures, and differs from beef to beef for the Chef’s wanted flavour.

 From well-marbled Japanese wagyu to exclusive cuts like the Blackmarket range from Ranger’s valley, it’s every steak lover’s fantasy just admiring the white streaks of pure yum.

 Let’s explore what Chef Larry has got in store for us shall we.

 Hokkaido Scallop Ceviche, Blood Orange and Nori ($23).
 The scallop is shucked live and marinated in salt, removing moisture but retaining its natural sweetness.
 The blood orange adds zest with a off-bitter aftertaste, making this quite a multi-layered ceviche that plays with savoury and acidity.
 Very apt as an appetizing first course.

 Confit Duck Leg, Slow cooked Hen’s Egg and Root Vegetables ($23).
 This entire dish is quite an arduous process to put together.

 The confit duck is baked at 80 degrees to sufficiently render the fats, and the hen’s egg is slow cooked at 62 degrees for that perfect balance of even, yet runny doneness.